Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection

-With posterior samples of $\mb\delta_{1:p, 1:K}$, we recommend using \textit{means} over iterations to estimate the coefficients, denoted by $\hat{\delta}_{j,1:K}$.
-We then compute SDB($\hat{\mb\delta}_{j,1:K})$ using formula \eqref{eqn:sdb} to obtain an importance index for feature $j$.
-The features can then be ranked by SDB($\hat{\mb\delta}_{j,1:K})$.
+With posterior samples of $\mb\delta_{1:p, 1:K}$, we recommend using \textit{means} over iterations to estimate the coefficients (these estimates are denoted by $\hat{\delta}_{j,1:K}$).
+We then compute SDB($\hat{\mb\delta}_{j,1:K})$ using formula \eqref{eqn:sdb} to obtain an importance measure for feature $j$; these features can then be ranked by SDB($\hat{\mb\delta}_{j,1:K})$.
 As we have discussed in Section \ref{sec:simple}, the Markov chain sample pool is a mixture of subpools from different modes, each corresponding to a succinct feature subset.
-The mean over Markov chain is a summary of the importance of the feature, not an estimate of the true coefficient.
-This method omits some useful features that appear with low frequency in Markov chain samples.
-In the context of high-dimensional problems, there is often a large number of such correlated features, therefore discriminating them according to their predictive ability is desired.
-The ranking by \textit{means} can omit many of such correlated features with weaker predictive ability, as well as those totally useless, and therefore pin down a very small subset of highly relevant features.
-Note that \textit{Median} is not recommended since it may miss useful features that appear in Markov chain iterations with frequencies even \textit{slightly} smaller than 0.5.
+Thus, the mean over the Markov chain is a summary of the importance of the feature, not an estimate of the true coefficient.
+However, this method omits some useful features that appear with low frequency in Markov chain samples.
+In the context of high-dimensional problems, there are often a large number of such correlated features, therefore, discriminating them according to their predictive ability is desired.
+The ranking by \textit{means} can omit many correlated features with weaker predictive ability as well as those totally useless, hence pinning down a very small subset of highly relevant features.

-In light of the multi-modality in posterior, the means may not be the best choice for interpreting the MCMC simulation results, especially in the data sets with a large number of highly correlated features.
-However, in this paper we wish to focus on discussing the choice of heaviness and scale of hyper-lasso priors.
-We will discuss other alternatives in the Section \ref{sec:end}.